 Growing up my father cooked dinner every night from scratch and I’d often stand on the edge of our cramped, New York City kitchen, observing his every step.
 Now I cook dinner every night using fresh ingredients to create quick, healthy, satisfying meals.
 These days my inquisitive toddler often “helps” make eggs and replicates my movements in his play kitchen.
+I have found so much joy in including him in the cooking process, and seeing his love for both the process and the delicious end result develop.

 More than simply cooking, I love making food for people.
 I love the way that food connects folks, and it’s the ability to nourish others, both physically and emotionally, that fulfills me.
 I’m slightly more attuned to the toddler palate now than I used to be, but fresh, healthy food is still at the center of my cooking philosophy.